ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/bootstrap_current.md

 ### Wilson Scaling | `bootstrap_fraction_wilson()`

-An empirical formula[^3] [^7] as a function of the pressure, temperature and total current profiles as well as the poloidal beta and aspect ratio of the tokamak.
-This empirical formula is compared with an expression obtained by the ITER group; also a comparison with an analytical result (valid at large aspect ratio) is made.
-It is found that the empirical result determined here agrees well with the large but not so well with the empirical formula of the ITER group[^0]
+Wilson gives an empirical formula[^3] [^7] as a function of the pressure, temperature and total current profiles as well as the poloidal beta and aspect ratio of a tokamak.
+This empirical formula was compared with an expression obtained by the ITER group; also compared with an analytical result (valid at large aspect ratio).
+It is found that the determined empirical result agreed well with the large aspect ratio result, but not so well with the empirical formula of the ITER group[^0]

 Is selected by setting `i_bootstrap_current = 3`